 The server uses Python SimpleHTTPServer and listens on port 8888 for incoming HTTP GET requests on these endpoints:

-: returns the Fibonacci of the given parameter{number}
+/fib/{number}: returns the Fibonacci of the given parameter {number}

-: returns an empty response/download
+/empty: returns an empty response

-: returns a randomly chosen file
+/download: returns a randomly chosen file

 We are going to be tracing the performance of every HTTP GET request to each endpoint.
 As opposed to what Sysdig users are accustomed to, Sysdig Tracers requires a very small amount of code instrumentation (actually just tagging).
 Sysdig is awesome in its ability to give you application layer metrics without any code instrumentation, decoding application protocols like HTTP requests or SQL queries from system calls writing on file descriptors (including sockets and also files).
 Now we are digging even deeper into apps, and this requires tagging the code we want to profile.

-and encapsulating your code within a with section.
+Using Tracers in your Python code is as simple as importing sysdig_tracer and encapsulating your code within a with section.
 To know more about the Python wrapper we suggest reading Introducing Python Sysdig Tracers.

-statement.
+Here we can see how the entire code that handles a request to /download is under the scope of the download_handler tracer using a with statement.
 Inside, we have identified two subsections we want to measure individually: writing the HTTP headers and writing the body content in the response.
 Using tracer spans we can tag each section individually.

 In order to get some traffic we’ll use the HTTP load testing tool siege to simulate a bunch of clients accessing our API. siege will load a text file with a long list of URLs with the 3 existing endpoints that have random parameters.

-package to run things manually or let docker-compose do everything for you running the server and the client in Docker containers.
+To launch this scenario on your own you can either install sysdig_tracers library from pip and the siege package to run things manually or let docker-compose do everything for you running the server and the client in Docker containers.

-to dump a capture into a file.
+With both the server and the client running, let’s use sysdig to dump a capture into a file.
 This capture will contain all the syscalls, some of them tagged with the tracer name that scoped the piece of code that generated the syscall.
-Leave sysdig
+Leave sysdig running around 30 seconds to gather some data and stop with Ctrl+C:

-We can now stop both the server and the client to explore the capture with csysdig
+We can now stop both the server and the client to explore the capture with csysdig:

 $ csysdig -v traces_summary -r capture.scap